 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

-If you need to cover a substantial expense, a personal loan could be a good option.
-You can use a large loan — such as a $100,000 personal loan — for almost any significant expense, such as consolidating debt, installing a pool, or covering sudden medical bills.
+If you need to cover a substantial expense, taking out a personal loan might be a good option.
+You can use a large loan — such as a $100,000 personal loan — for almost any personal expense, such as consolidating debt, installing a pool, or covering medical bills.

 Here’s what you should know before taking out a $100,000 personal loan:

 - Where to get a $100,000 loan

 - How much are monthly payments on a $100,000 loan?